Sue for Abandonment of Contract

 What is Abandonment of Contract?

-Abandonment of contract is when parties in a binding contract act in a way that makes the original contract no longer valid.
+Abandonment of contract is when both parties in a binding contract act in a way that makes the original contract no longer valid.
+Abandonment of a contract may occur when both parties breach a contract and violate their agreement terms.
 Read about this case between a fired manager and an ex-client.

 An Example of Abandonment of Contract